Bartin69/OSINT-/README.md

    pip install -r requirements.txt

-Run the script and input the desired username or name when prompted:
+4. Run the script and input the desired username or name when prompted:

+     ```sh
    python main.py

 Code Description: